7SiebenPunch/MotifDiscovery-Algos/README.md

 The mdalgos folder contains algos, i.e. algorithmic ensembles.
 These include STOMP, STUMP, GPU_STUMP, SCRIMP++, GRAMMARINTRODUCTION and MK algorithms.

 The Test folder contains the data Euro_pfund.csv for testing and the trial code written in jupyter lab.
-Data source:European Central Bank, Frankfurt am Main, Germany.
+Data source: European Central Bank, Frankfurt am Main, Germany.
 Euro_Pfund.csv is the data that has been processed by the author.

+Download all files as a zip file and install the zip file via pip.
-Please install the necessary libraries mentioned in Requiements before installing this library.
+But please install the necessary libraries mentioned in Requiements before installing this library.
 Otherwise it will not work.

 The library can be imported at the time of use in the following way：